f5devcentral/f5-agility-labs-dns/docs/class2/module1/module1.rst

    lab*

-In this module we will implement all the configuration objects required to for a transparent cache.
+In this module we will implement all the configuration objects required for a transparent DNS cache on the BIG-IP.

-Enabling a transparent cache offloads the back end DNS servers from every query freeing resources on the servers.
+Enabling a transparent cache offloads the back end DNS servers from responding to every query which frees resources on the servers.

 .. image:: /class2/media/transparent_cache.png

-Log into *(bigip01)* in the using either the TMUI or ssh interface with credentials u:**admin** p:**agility2020**
+Log into *BIG-IP DNS* using either the TMUI or webshell interface with credentials u:**admin** p:**agility2020**

 Navigate to **DNS  ››  Caches ›› Cache List**

-And click the *Create* button to create a transparent cache with the following settings:
+then click the *Create* button to create a transparent cache with the following settings:

 .. csv-table::